PaddlePaddle/Paddle/doc/v2/dev/write_docs_en.rst

 $processors indicates that as many processes as the CPU cores are started to compile in parallel.
 It should be set according to the number of CPU cores of your machine.

-After the compilation is complete, there should be two generated directories: ``doc/v2`` and ``doc/fluid`` .
+After compiling, there also should be two generated directories: ``doc/v2`` and ``doc/fluid`` .
 If you chose to build documents, two subdirectories ``cn/html/`` and ``en/html``  will be generated in both two directories.
 If you chose to build APIs，a subdirectory ``api/en/html`` will be generated.
 Please enter these directories respectively and execute the following commands:

 .. code-block:: bash